We’re building the public interest technology firm

 Advocate for the public interest

-We strive to center the public interest in our thinking.
-When shaping complex government systems, it’s easy to miss the forest for the trees.
-If the public interest perspective is missing in the conversation, we go out of our way to respectfully add it.
+We center the public interest in our thinking.
+In complex government systems, and especially in ones where AI is now part of the decision loop, it’s easy to miss the forest for the trees.
+When the public interest perspective is missing from the conversation, we strive to add it.

-We bring healthy idealism to the table, but are unafraid to compromise in order to move forward.
-We believe in incremental, repeatable progress over the long run, and we celebrate the small and medium sized wins as well as the large ones.
+We bring healthy idealism to the table, and we’re unafraid to compromise to move forward.
+We believe in incremental, repeatable progress over the long run, and we celebrate the small and medium wins as much as the big ones.

 Balance is mission-critical

-Mission-oriented work too often leads to burnout and exhaustion.
-We build technology to build public trust, but keeping levity and humanity at the core of our work is key to longevity.
-We do our best to be cognizant of the balance that’s necessary to be around for the long term.
+Mission-oriented work too often leads to burnout.
+We build technology to build public trust, and keeping levity and humanity at the core of our work is how we stay around to do it.
+We try to be honest about the balance that long-term impact requires.

 a little bit of history